Adaptive Shivers Sort: An Alternative Sorting Algorithm: Approximately optimal sorting algorithms

-Below, we prove two results.
-The first one is negative, and states that the algorithms \TS and \cASS (or even \PoS and \LASS) fall into a family of algorithms, called $k$-aware algorithms, that cannot contain any $\varepsilon$-optimal when $\varepsilon$ is sufficiently small.
-The second one, on the other hand, is positive, and consists in building up, for every $\varepsilon > 0$, a variant of \cASS that is both $\varepsilon$-optimal and $k$-aware for some constant $k$.

-First, we define more precisely the family of $k$-aware algorithms, to which all these algorithms belong; our notion subsumes and generalises slightly the notion of \emph{awareness} of Buss and Knop~\cite{BuKno18}.
-In particular, while \TS and \cASS are $(4,3)$- and $(3,3)$-aware algorithms in the sense of Buss and Knop, this novel notion also captures \PoS and \LASS, which are respectively length-$(\infty,3)$- and length-$(3,3)$-aware algorithms.
+Below, we study the $\varepsilon$-optimality of algorithms such as \TS, \cASS, or even \PoS and \LASS.
+To that aim, we first define the family of $k$-aware algorithms, to which all these algorithms belong; our notion subsumes and generalises slightly the notion of \emph{awareness} of Buss and Knop~\cite{BuKno18}.
+While \TS and \cASS are $(4,3)$- and $(3,3)$-aware algorithms in the sense of Buss and Knop, this novel notion also captures \PoS and \LASS, which are respectively length-$(\infty,3)$- and length-$(3,3)$-aware algorithms.

 \begin{definition} Let $k$ and $\ell$ be elements of the set $\{0,1,2,\ldots\} \cup \{\infty\}$, with $k \geqslant \ell$.
-A deterministic sorting algorithm is said \emph{$(k,\ell)$-aware} (or simply \emph{$k$-aware} if $k = \ell$) if it sorts arrays of data by manipulating a stack of runs and operating as follows: \begin{itemize} \item the algorithm discovers the monotonic runs (in which the data is split) from the left to the right, which it pushes on the stack when discovering them; \item the algorithm is allowed to merge two consecutive runs in the $\ell$ top runs in its stack only, and its decision may be based only on the lengths of the top $k$ runs of the stack; if $\ell = \infty$, the algorithm may merge any two consecutive runs in its stack; if $k = \infty$, it is granted an infinite memory, and thus its decisions may be based all the push or merge operations it performed (and on the lengths of the runs involved in these operations). \end{itemize} If, furthermore, the algorithm is given access to the length of the array and can base its decisions on this information, then we say that it is a \emph{length-$(k,\ell)$-aware} algorithm. \end{definition}
+A deterministic sorting algorithm is said to be \emph{$(k,\ell)$-aware} (or simply \emph{$k$-aware} if $k = \ell$) if it sorts arrays of data by manipulating a stack of runs (where each run is represented by its first and last indices) and operating as follows: \begin{itemize} \item the algorithm discovers, from the left to the right, the monotonic runs in which the array is split, and it pushes these runs on the stack when discovering them; \item the algorithm is allowed to merge two consecutive runs in the $\ell$ top runs of its stack only, and its decision may be based only on the lengths of the top $k$ runs of the stack, and on whether the algorithm already discovered the entire array; \item if $\ell = \infty$, the algorithm may merge any two consecutive runs in its stack; if $k = \infty$, it is granted an infinite memory, and thus its decisions may be based all the push or merge operations it performed (and on the lengths of the runs involved in these operations). \end{itemize} If, furthermore, the algorithm is given access to the length of the array and can base its decisions on this information, then we say that it is a \emph{length-$(k,\ell)$-aware} algorithm. \end{definition}

+In particular, note that \PoS needs to remember not only the lengths of the array and of the runs stored in its stack, but also their powers (or, alternatively, the positions they span in the array), which does not fall into the scope of length-$(3,3)$-awareness.
+Our new notion of awareness could be further generalised in a meaningful way that would make \PoS a length-$(3,3)$-aware algorithm.
+However, our further results already apply to all length-$(\infty,\ell)$-aware algorithms, and therefore such generalisations are not needed within the framework of this article.